 "Beautiful — The Carole King Musical" played November 14-19, 2017.
 Tony Lacy-Thompson href="bsj_beautiful.html">reviewed.

 "Wicked" visited, August 27 through September 14, 2014, and we reviewed.

-The Blue Man Group, they of blue faces, loud music and wildly improbable but intelligent comedy, were in San Jose for a few days.
-Read Virginia Bock's review.
+The Blue Man Group, they of blue faces, were in San Jose, April 2-7, 2013.
+Virginia Bock reviewed.

 "Mary Poppins: The Musical" wasn't exactly practically perfect in every way in June 2012, but it was fun.
 See John Orr's review.